Table of Contents

 Nonetheless, every state with a universal private school choice program except Arizona and Oklahoma required academic assessments of participants in 2023-24.
 But some states allow multiple assessments, some don’t make the information public, and some don’t require results to be comparable to public school performance.

-Ohio, for example, requires voucher recipients to take the same state-developed standardized tests that public school students take annually and has a robust website that lets parents, policymakers and the public see how voucher students perform, and how they learn compared to their public-school peers.
-Like Ohio, Iowa publicizes its data on student proficiency and academic progress, including graduation rates, and sorts the results by demographic subgroup.
+Iowa requires ESA recipients to take the same state-developed standardized tests as public school students, and it publicly shares data on student proficiency, academic progress, and graduation rates, broken down by demographic subgroups.
+Ohio, until 2019, required voucher students to take the state test but now permits the use of other approved assessments.
+But Ohio still maintains a dashboard that allows parents, policymakers, and the public to track voucher student performance.
 Indiana, on the other hand, does not publicize test scores from students in private schools but has long made data available to researchers on its private school choice program, which has existed in some form since 2014.

 Performance comparisons aren’t possible in Arkansas and Florida because they let private providers use a variety of different tests.
 And even in states like Iowa and Indiana that require students attending private schools with public funding to take the states’ standardized tests, drawing comparisons from the results may be difficult.
 While public schools plan instruction based on state standards for each grade level, private schools in most states are under no such obligation.
 What fourth-grade public school students learn about math in Indiana may or may not be what fourth-grade private school students learn.
 A private school could save complex fractions for fifth grade, for instance, choosing to spend fourth grade going much deeper on angles and early geometric skills.
 If those students were to take a standardized test asking questions about fractions, their wrong answers wouldn’t reflect the quality of their education, but rather the pacing of curriculum across grades.